mjfrigaard/sharing-your-work/manuscript/00intro.md

 plain text for our thoughts

-#### Footnotes
+#### Learn more

 - [Practical Data Science for Stats](https://peerj.com/collections/50-practicaldatascistats/) is a resource you should bookmark in your browser.
 The articles in this collection will come up again in future sections, but we found we use these resources so much it's nice to have them somewhere handy.

 - The [R for data science community](https://www.rfordatasci.com/) and [R for Data Science](https://r4ds.had.co.nz/) book are excellent resources to help you started.

-- **Collaboration and reproducibility** - there's a direct connection between collaboration and reproducibility, because the better your collaborators can reproduce your work, the better they'll understand your results.
+- **Collaboration and reproducibility** - there's a direct connection between collaboration and reproducibility.
+The better your collaborators can reproduce your work, the better they'll understand your results.

+- Our text is an *[opinionated technical manual](https://peerj.com/preprints/3210/)*, modeled after Hilary Parker's excellent paper (check out quote),
+"*Statisticians have long shied away from teaching process, with the complaint that it might limit the creativity necessary to tackle different analytical problems.
+However, by not teaching opinionated analysis development, we subject fledgling data to each individually spin their wheels in coming up with process for avoiding common and generalized problems*."

+- We recommend RStudio and Github for anyone looking to get started with data science, visualization, reproducible reporting, dashboards development, or website/blog creation.
+By suggesting these particular tools, we're not saying there aren't other ways or workflows capable of accomplishing the same activities.
+These are the tools we've found success with, so they're what we recommend.